 OpenPGP also defines a standard format for certificates which, unlike most other certificate formats, enables webs of trust.

-As an IETF Proposed Standard RFC 4880, OpenPGP can be implemented by any company without paying any licensing fees to anyone.
+OpenPGP formats and uses are specified in many IETF RFCs and drafts1, so these standards can be implemented by any company without paying any licensing fees to anyone.